What is the Entourage Effect in Cannabis? Making Delta 8 THC Even Better

 An entourage is a group of people surrounding one or more central important figures.
 So, for example, when the president walks into a room, he’s accompanied by his entourage.
 These people serve the president in different ways, making him far more effective at doing his job than if he had to do everything himself.

-With the entourage effect, the many ingredients contained inside the plant work together to exert a greater impact than any of them on their own.
+With the entourage effect, the many naturally occurring compounds contained inside the Cannabis sativa plant work together to exert a greater impact than any of them on their own.
 This concept is commonly referred to as “plant synergy.”

 To visualize this concept, let’s consider every active ingredient in cannabis to have a +1 effect.